e-scooter-2077/documentation/domain-exploration/ubiquitous-language.md

 #### GPS sensor
 Global Positioning System; estimates a position on Earth by negotiating it with satellites; based on a free service; works better in open places
 #### Speedometer
-Measures wheel rounds per second
+Measures speed using wheel rotations.
 #### Accelerometer
 Measures acceleration forces along the three axis
 #### Electronic wheel block
-Alias: electric break, electric block
+Aliases: electric break, electric block
 If turned on, the wheel becomes very hard to rotate
 #### Headlight
 Light source embedded in the front to enable night usage
 #### Manual Breaks
-Alias: Breaks, default breaks, disk breaks, rear break
+Aliases: Breaks, default breaks, disk breaks, rear break
 Friction based stopping system;
 Placed on the back wheel;
 Controlled by a hand lever.